StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_events.md

 ### Configure the Splunk Events check

-To enable the Splunk Events integration and begin collecting events data from your Splunk instance, the Splunk Events check must be configured on StackState Agent V1.
+To enable the Splunk Events integration and begin collecting events data from your Splunk instance, the Splunk Events check must be configured on StackState Agent V1 (legacy).
 The check configuration provides all details required for the Agent to connect to your Splunk instance and execute a Splunk saved search.

 {% hint style="info" %}
 Example Splunk Events Agent check configuration file: